-Homer L. King, Lebanon, Missouri, August 22. -After the meeting with the faithful brethren in Sentinel, Oklahoma, I went via, home to Wesson.
-Miss., where I began a series of meetings at the New Salem church, continuing for about 12 days.
+Homer L. King, Lebanon, Missouri, August 22. -After the meeting with the faithful brethren in Sentinel, Oklahoma, I went via. home to Wesson, Miss., where I began a series of meetings at the New Salem church, continuing for about 12 days.
 This was one of the best meetings of my life, considering the large crowds, attention, and interest.
-The crowds were estimated as high as 500 at audience in my life.
-The singing was excellent under the direction of a competent leader, Brobaptized was an old lady, who had been a Baptist for 50 years, and was now 75 years of age.
+The crowds were estimated as high as 500 at times, and I never preached to a more attentive audience in my life.
+The singing was excellent under the direction of a competent leader, Brother T. E. Smith.
+While we baptized but three, yet "much people" were taught.
+One of those baptized was an old lady, who had been a Baptist for 50 years, and was now 75 years of age.
 Another was from the Methodists.
 I enjoyed the association very much and learned to love them all even more than ever.
 Although poor, they do not let the preacher go away "empty-handed."
 I enjoyed a short series of meetings at a new tabernacle, near Summit, Miss., where a Brother Red is trying to build up a good church.
 I see no reason why he should not succeed, since he is able, sincere, and a devoted Christian man, with a devoted family.
 It was my great pleasure to meet for the first time these colored preachers: Brethren Canfield, Walker, Franklin, and Gordon.
 All of whom are loyal.
 I go next to Washington, Okla., and to Healdton.
-Homer A. Gay, Temple, Texas, August 14th.-

-Since my last report in the OPA I closed the meeting at Marion.
-La., with nice crowds and three baptized into Christ.
+Homer A. Gay, Temple, Texas, August 14th.-Since my last report in the OPA I closed the meeting at Marion, La., with nice crowds and three baptized into Christ.
 I promised the brethren there that I would return again next year for another meeting, the Lord willing.
 From there I went to London, near Strong, Ark., where I preached ten nights to splendid crowds.
 Bro.
 J. D. Tipton, who lives there was with us twice in this meeting.
 Four were baptized and I think five were restored.
 While in this part I visited some with our beloved Bro.
 Wm.
 Freeman Jones.
 I preached over the fifth Lord's day in July at Shreveport, where I was delighted to find a splendid congregation carrying on the work scripturally, in peace and unity.
 From there I went to Ft.
 Worth, Tex., where I preached two nights.
 I believe good was accomplished there.
 I began the meeting at White Hall, out from Temple, Friday night.
 August 4th and closed last night.
 This is one of the best meetings I have held at this place.